noble3212/Gambling-site-in-progress-/README.md

 One issue seems black jack might be a little unfair but it's playable.

 Another issue probably is slot logic on the new slot machine seems a little more in favor of the house.
 Will fix.
+Also forgot to add a return to home button will fix in the future sorry guys

 ## :white_check_mark: PROGRESS